 A: You are not required to seek medical care but it is highly recommended you seek medical attention as soon as possible.
 You may have internal or external injuries from the assault that may require medical or care or have injuries you are not aware of until later.
 Taking care of yourself is a step in the healing process.
-The Department of Public Safety (610-436-3311) will assist with transportation to the hospital if needed.
 In cases requiring urgent care, contact local emergency services by calling 911.

-Q: What if I do not want to make report?
+Q: What if I do not want to make a report?